 If students arrive at the school after their class starts, they are considered tardy.
 The classroom teacher will signify in attendance that the students are tardy.
 Students who are tardy must report to the main office and will be given a pass.
 This pass is required for admittance into the classroom after class starts.

-Students leaving early due to an appointment must bring in a parent's note (or send an email) stating their obligation.
+Students leaving early due to an appointment must bring in a parent's note (or send an e-mail) stating their obligation.
 Generally, parents must sign their child out at the main office before leaving the school.
-However, due to COVID-19, parents are encouraged to call or buzz the office and wait for their child at the main door.
-We will do a visual confirmation when the student is released.

 CELL PHONES